-- 1.9 This publication provides a set of recommended requirements to achieve the four Physical Protection Objectives (see Section 2) and to apply the 12 Fundamental Principles (see Section 3) that were endorsed by the IAEA Board of the Governors and General Conference in September 2001 [6]. - 1.10 The purpose of this publication is to provide guidance to States and their competent authority on how to develop or enhance, implement and maintain a physical protection regime for nuclear material and nuclear facilities, through the establishment or improvement of their capabilities to implement legislative and regulatory programmes to address the protection of nuclear material and nuclear facilities in order to reduce the risk of malicious acts involving that material or those facilities.
+- 1.9 This publication provides a set of recommended requirements to achieve the four Physical Protection Objectives (see Section 2) and to apply the 12 Fundamental Principles (see Section 3) that were endorsed by the IAEA Board of the Governors and General Conference in September 2001 [6]. - The purpose of this publication is to provide guidance to States and their competent authority 1.10 on how to develop or enhance, implement and maintain a physical protection regime for nuclear material and nuclear facilities, through the establishment or improvement of their capabilities to implement legislative and regulatory programmes to address the protection of nuclear material and nuclear facilities in order to reduce the risk of malicious acts involving that material or those ii Italicized words in the text represent terms defined in the section of Definitions.

-i Historically, the term 'physical protection' has been used to describe what is now known as the nuclear security of nuclear material and nuclear facilities.
+1 Historically, the term 'physical protection' has been used to describe what is now known as the nuclear security of nuclear material and nuclear facilities.
 As this publication is also Revision 5 of INFCIRC/225, the term physical protection continues to be used throughout the publication.